AbaPro/GAST-Sofra/README.md

 after clicking result you will get the amount of food you need based on your choices

 <img src="https://user-images.githubusercontent.com/102380881/209463405-9a59f659-81a9-4fed-bf36-767229282238.jpg"  width="300" />

+## Download

+you can find an apk file you can install on your android phone.

+app/outputs/apk/app-debug.apk